 Brian also worked six seasons as a Toy Solider drummer in the Disneyland Christmas Fantasy Parade (1998-2002 & 2004), and was the Band Director at Valley View High School from 2002-2006.

-Brian assess 3rd year Master degree candidate start up lessons, “boo-boo band,” and grades 1st, 2nd and 3rd year Master degree projects for the American Band College.
+Brian has been a full time staff member with the American Band College since 2018 and assess 3rd year Master degree candidate start up lessons, “boo-boo band,” and grades 1st, 2nd and 3rd year Master degree projects.
 He has adjudicated field tournaments and concert festivals for the SCSBOA, winter drumline for SCPA.
 SJVCGPR.
 PPAACC, ADLA, and visual for Kamehameha HS.
-Brian is also a regular attendee of JEN conferences & the Midwest Clinic.
+Brian is also a regular attendee of JEN conferences & The Midwest Clinic.
 His professional affiliations include the SCSBOA, CBDA, JEN, NAfME and System Blue.
-Brian lives in Westlake Village, CA with his beautiful and loving wife, Danielle, and their two Italian Greyhounds and a cat.
+Brian lives in Westlake Village, CA with his two Italian Greyhounds and the cat.